200 Years in the History of U.S. Mining

 Revolutionary Mining at Haile

-In 1887, Dr. Carl Adolf Thies was hired to manage the Haile operations.
+In 1887, Dr. Carl Adolf Thies was hired to manage the Haile Gold Mine.
 Thies, who was educated in mining in his native Germany, successfully developed and introduced a revolutionary process of extracting gold from the ore.
 This process, called the “barrel chlorination process” and sometimes called the “Thies Process”, allowed the Haile mine to yield as much as 90% of gold from sulfide ore.
 The standard yield had only been about 40%.
 Production skyrocketed.

 With the use of new mining techniques and Thies’ good management, Haile Gold Mine became the most profitable and productive gold mining operation east of the Mississippi River.
 Haile was such an impressive operation that it was visited by the leading mining and metallurgical engineers of that time.
 Thomas Edison is known to have been one such distinguished visitor to the mine.